 • Contingent events: Events where the impact, probability of occurrence and estimated cost and benefits of mitigation are considered to justify implementing policies that are intended to be incorporated into the scheduling and dispatch processes pre-event.

-• Extended contingent events: Events for which the impact, probability, cost and benefits are not considered to justify the controls required to totally avoid demand shedding and maintain the quality limits defined for contingent events.
+• Extended contingent events: Events for which the impact, probability, cost and benefits are not considered to justify the controls required to totally avoid demand shedding or maintain the same quality limits defined for contingent events.

 • Stability events: Severe power system faults that might lead to a defined contingent event, extended contingent event or loss of an interconnecting transformer or busbar section.
 For these faults it is deemed prudent to ensure that the transient and dynamic stability of the power system is maintained.

-• Other events: Events which are considered to be uncommon and for which the impact, probability of occurrence and estimated cost and benefits do not justify implementing available controls, or for which no feasible controls exist or have been identified, other than unplanned demand shedding, AUFLS and other emergency procedures or restoration measures
+• Other events:

+events that are considered to be uncommon and for which the impact, probability of occurrence and estimated cost and benefits do not justify implementing available controls, or for which no feasible controls exist or have been identified, other than unplanned demand shedding, AUFLS and other emergency procedures or restoration measures or;

+events that have no impact or where no pre or post-contingent management is required

 12.4 Categorising, at the date of this policy statement the following credible events: